EvilFlowersCatalog/evilflowers-importer/README.md

 - `--model-type`: (Optional) The type of AI model to use ("openai" or "ollama").
 Defaults to "openai"
 - `--model-name`: (Optional) The name of the model to use.
 Defaults to "gpt-4o" for OpenAI and "mistral" for Ollama
 - `--verbose`: (Optional) Enable verbose output with detailed logging
+- `--workers`: (Optional) Number of worker threads for parallel processing.
+If not provided, uses the default based on CPU count.
 - `--limit`: (Optional) Limit the number of directories to process.
 Useful for debugging
 - `--help`: Show help message